 - Dream Life Tool Kit

-After a goal review, write down your intentions or a few affirmations.
-Think of an intention as things, ideas, or habits you would like to bring into your life, and an affirmation to tell yourself that those intentions are already yours so that you can energize them into fruition.
-Once you have a few intentions and affirmations written down, state them daily for best results.
+After reviewing your goals, please write down your intentions or a few affirmations that align with them.
+Intentions are things, ideas, or habits you want to bring into your life.
+Create an affirmation to make those intentions your own by energizing them toward fruition.
+Once you have written down a few intentions and affirmations, state them daily for optimal results.

-The summer solstice is a great time to renew the spirit, review prior dreams, and create new goals.
-Release old dark energy and create new light energy with a new project or goal on the summer solstice.
+The summer solstice is an ideal time to rejuvenate the spirit, reflect on past dreams, and set new goals.
+On this day, old, dark energy will be released, and new, light energy can be created with the launch of a new project or goal.

 - Make a list of everything you’ve wanted to do.